Professor, Department of Population Health

 Dr. Jean-Louis has been involved in several important NIH-funded studies, which have led to over 375 publications, primarily in sleep and cardiometabolic diseases, circadian rhythm, aging, and health equity.
-His research findings have appeared in 180 scientific conference proceedings and book chapters and 195 peer-reviewed scientific journals.
+His research findings have appeared in 180 scientific conference proceedings and book chapters and 210 peer-reviewed scientific journals.
 The overarching goal of his research is to address patient-, provider-, and system-level barriers hindering adoption of healthful practices.
-His research focuses on the application of tailored and agile behavioral models to enhance treatment adherence to reduce risk of cardiovascular disease, brain injury, and early mortality in disadvantaged minorities.
+His research focuses on the application of tailored and agile behavioral models to enhance treatment adherence to reduce risks of cardiovascular disease, brain injury, and early mortality in disadvantaged minorities.

-Dr. Jean-Louis’s research addresses how psychosocial and environmental determinants of health behavior prevent access to adequate care in low-income and black communities, which are disproportionately burdened by adverse cardiovascular outcomes.
+Dr. Jean-Louis’ research addresses how psychosocial and environmental determinants of health behavior prevent access to adequate care in low-income and black communities, which are disproportionately burdened by adverse cardiovascular outcomes.
 His current studies aim to identify barriers to diagnosis and treatment of sleep-related metabolic and brain health among minorities, and, to ascertain the effectiveness of agile behavioral models in improving adherence to recommended therapies.
 His studies also aim to engage patients, community providers, and stakeholders in developing messages to promote health literacy at the community level.
 By linking community health promotion to the healthcare system, Dr. Jean-Louis’s research and educational programs are helping to achieve objectives of the national mandate to increase health equity in vulnerable communities.